jiipeezz/Router-cfg-automation/thesis.md

 ## Configuration technologies

-Routers can be configured in different ways, depending on its model and ...
+Routers can be configured in different ways, depending on its model and manufacturer.
+Some routers have a fancy Web interface, while other routers can be configured only using text-based command line.
+Router configuration using a Web interface is usually pretty straightforward, since Web interfaces are designed so that even average Joes have some clue how to configure a router.
+Router configuration using a command line can be little trickier.
+Not only because some knowledge of how command line works is needed, but because commands may change radically between different router operating systems.
+For example, Cisco, which is dominating router market with share of 55.1% (IDC, 2017), has its own Cisco IOS operating systems with unique commands.
+Then again Advantech+bb's mobile routers run on a Linux operating system, which means different commands apply when configuring the router.

 ## Configuration management